What is personal data?

-The information on this page applies for Vattenfall and the website corporate.vattenfall.com, unless otherwise stated.
+The information on this page applies for Vattenfall and the website group.vattenfall.com, unless otherwise stated.
 For further information regarding Vattenfall’s policy for processing of personal data within other Vattenfall companies, please contact the respective companies and/or visit their potential websites (as listed above).
 Vattenfall is not responsible for the content of such websites.

 If there are changes to the provisions of the Vattenfall Group regarding processing of personal data, it will be announced on this page.
 The policy may for example change if the law or the application thereof changes.
 If the processing of personal data has been regulated in an agreement with the customer, the provisions of the agreement apply until they are changed, unless this violates the rights as per the above or are incompatible with law or other legally binding provisions.

 The data controller is Vattenfall AB, 556036-2138.
 Queries regarding the Vattenfall Group’s processing of personal data can be made to any of our data protection officers, or via the general contact form.

 Contact with supervisory authority is made via Datainspektionen or, following name change, to Integritetsskyddsmyndigheten.